saifymatteo/Keyboards/viktorpad/README.md

 Ensure working directory in `vial-qmk` directory.

-Run this to compile to `hex` file.
+Run this to compile to `.uf2` file

 ```bash
 make saifymatteo/viktorpad/firmware:vial_matteo